What is Online Reputation Management?

 Before we jump into the guide, BrandYourself has DIY tools as well as custom services to help:

 Have any questions?
-Give us a call at 646-863-8226 or message us directly using the chat box in the lower righthand corner of your screen.
+Message us directly using the chat box in the lower righthand corner of your screen.

 About This Guide

 When we want to learn more about another person, the first place we turn is the Internet and Google is the top search engine to do so.
 Every day, over one billion names are searched on Google and 77% of job recruiters are required to Google potential employees during the hiring process.
 While you may not have Googled yourself, it's certain that someone else has - and they are making judgments about you based on what they find.
 45% of people have found something in a Google search that made them decide NOT to do business with someone.

 Ultimately, it's your responsibility to ensure you make a good impression when someone Googles you and this guide is here to help.
 We'll take you through the steps involved in assessing your current online reputation and what you can do to manage it.

 - Part 1: Diagnose & Clean Up Your Current Online Reputation

 - Part 2: Intro to Personal Search Engine Optimization (SEO)